eugenehong270/wejo-trivia/journals/eugene_hong.md

 11/30/22: Today I made some more progress on building out the front end.
 The Nav bar isnt screwed up anymore and the login/logout pages dont look half bad (but still far from pleasing).
 I also incorporated some cards on the main page.

 12/1/22: Today I made great progress on the nav bar and home page design.
 Kinking out some bugs.

+12/5/22: Significant progress was made on the front end.
+The login/signup modals look much cleaner as unecessary space was taken out.
+The game play page was improved as well.
+The project is at a point where I would be comfortable showing it to other people.
+Many improvements can be made.